Laplacian Representations for Decision-Time Planning: Preliminaries

+where \(r_g(s)\) is a sparse reward function (e.g., an indicator \(\mathbb{I}[s=g]\)), and \(T \in \mathbb{N}\) denotes the episode length.
+However, as the horizon grows, learning a single flat policy becomes increasingly difficult as the sparse reward signal provides no learning signal until the goal is reached, making credit assignment over long action sequences challenging.
+Hierarchical decomposition alleviates this difficulty by introducing temporal abstraction, enabling a high-level policy to set intermediate subgoals that a low-level policy executes over shorter horizons \citep{nachum2018data, levy2017learning}.

-\subsection{Laplacian Representation in RL}
+\subsection{Laplacian representation in RL}

-The Laplacian framework \citep{Mahadevan2005ProtovalueFD, mahadevan07a} proposes a state representation that reflects global geometries of a \ac{MDP} leveraging spectral analysis.
-The states and transitions of an \ac{MDP} are re-interpreted as nodes and edges in a weighted graph \(\Graph = (\States, \Edges)\), where $(i, j) \in \Edges$ if the agent can observe the transition $s_i \rightarrow s_j$ in a single step and edge weights are determined by the transition matrix $\pfnc_\pi$ induced by the policy \(\pi\).
-The graph Laplacian $\graphlap$ can be defined with respect to a policy $\pi$ as
+The Laplacian framework \citep{Mahadevan2005ProtovalueFD, mahadevan07a} proposes a state representation that leverages spectral analysis to reflect global geometries of a \ac{MDP}.
+The states and transitions of an \ac{MDP} are re-interpreted as nodes and edges in a weighted graph \(\Graph = (\States, \Edges)\), where $(i, j) \in \Edges$ if the agent can observe the transition $s_i \rightarrow s_j$ in a single step; edge weights are determined by the transition matrix $\pfnc_\pi$ induced by the policy \(\pi\) and the environment dynamics.
+The graph Laplacian $\graphlap$ is defined with respect to a policy $\pi$ as